 “We showed that a microfluidic 2-channel human Colon Chip enables the long-term culture of primary human colonic epithelial cells under dynamic flow conditions.
 Moreover, this system supports the spontaneous differentiation of large numbers of highly differentiated, mucus-producing goblet cells at similar levels to those observed in human colon in vivo, while still maintaining a healthy subpopulation of proliferative cells.”, the authors elaborated.

 The proposed device was a 2-channel microfluidic chip.
 The primary human colonic epithelial cells were cultured in the top channel on an ECM-coated layer with 7µm pores.
 Perfusion of the nutrients through the top and bottom channels allowed the cells to form a confluent flat monolayer.
-The optical transparency of the PDMS microfluidic chip made it ideal for real-time non-invasive analysis of the physiology of the layer over-time.
+The main material used for microfluidic fabrication was PDMS.
+The optical transparency of the PDMS microfluidic device made it ideal for real-time non-invasive analysis of the physiology of the layer over-time.
 The formation of the bilayer was then detected by visually observing the changes in the opacity of the chip over the course of the experiment.
 To further prove the formation of the bilayer, they took an innovative imaging approach and sliced the PDMS away from the channel and turned it 90o on the side.
 Darkfield microscopy of the sides confirmed the formation of the bilayer within and its continual growth in the days after.
 The response mechanism of the mucus layer and changes in its thickness in the presence of various inflammatory mediators can be visually analyzed with this method.

 The authors envisioned that the device along with the new advances in bacteria co-culture microfluidic methods can be employed to come up with new drugs for modulating the mucus layer as well as providing a platform for personalized medicine.